 On average, adults need 7-8 hours of sleep a night.
 Sleep is extremely important because it allows the body to repair, recharge, and regrow.
 Getting high quality sleep is also important for keeping our immune system healthy.
 Even a small amount of sleep deprivation increases the body’s production of the stress hormone cortisol, and is associated with an inappropriate elevation of blood sugar levels in the morning.
 Lack of sleep also causes carb-cravings as the tired body searches for quick energy.
 Have trouble getting enough sleep?
 No worries, check out these 5 easy ways to a good night’s sleep:

-Bedroom temperatures that are too warm can interfere with the body’s natural set point and can affect the sleep quality of REM sleep.
+Bedroom temperatures that are too warm can interfere with the body’s natural set point and affect the quality of REM sleep, needed for learning and memory.
 Researchers believe that the ideal sleeping temperature is around 65° F (18° C).
 Turn down the heater at night in the wintertime and cozy up with a warm blanket, instead.

 Caffeine is a stimulant that can reduce both the quantity and quality of sleep.
 Caffeine can circulate in the body anywhere from 8-12 hours, so have your last cup o’ joe or caffeinated tea by early afternoon.

-A calming bedtime ritual such as dimming the lights, reading a book, doing bedtime yoga, or having a soothing cup of chamomile tea can help signal to your body that it’s time for sleep.
+A calming bedtime ritual such as brushing your teeth and washing your face, dimming the lights, reading a book, doing bedtime yoga, or having a soothing cup of chamomile tea can help signal to your body that it’s time for sleep.
 Try to start this ritual 30 – 60 minutes before you’re scheduled to go to bed.
 Set a timer on your phone or watch if you need a reminder.
-Get ready to drift off…

 on March 10, 2020.
-Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Brook Experts.
+Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Health Coaches.